robzor92/robzor92.github.io/docs/concepts/mlops/kserve.md

+KServe is an open-source framework for model serving on Kubernetes.
+A KServe model deploy can include the following components:

-#        - Transformer: concepts/mlops/deployments/transformer.md
+ - Transformer
-#        - Predictor: concepts/mlops/deployments/predictor.md
+ - Predictors
-#        - Logger: concepts/mlops/deployments/logger.md
+ - Loggers
-#        - Versioning: concepts/mlops/deployments/versioning.md
+ - Versioning